carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ##### D/ Network Access Control List (Created by default)

 - It **acts as a Firewall**, it controls the inbound and ourbound traffic **at Subnets level** ==> It applies to all instances in associated subnet.
-- Differences with Security groups:
-  - You can **block IP addresses**, it allows Deny Rules
-  - They are **stateless**, when you create an inbound rule and an outbound rule is not automatically created.
-It means they can have separate inbound and outbound rules.
+- STATELESS, when you create an inbound rule and an outbound rule is not automatically created.
 - Cardinality: A NACL can be associated with many Subnets, but a subnet can only have one NACL.
 - VPCs comes with a modifiable default NACL it allows all inbound and outbound traffic (by default)
   - You can create custom NACL --> denies all inbound and outbound traffic until you add rules (by default)
 - Each subnet within a VPC must be associated with only 1 NACL
   - If you don’t specify, auto associate with default NACL
   - If you associate with new NACL, auto remove previous association
-- Rules
+- Rules:
   - **Support both Allow and Deny rules**
-  - **Evaluate rules in number order**, starting with lowest numbered rule.
+  - **Evaluate rules in number order**.
 NACL rules have number (1 to 32766) and **higher precedence to lowest number** for e.g. #100 ALLOW <IP> and #200 DENY <IP> means IP is allowed
     - Tip: It is recommended to create numbered rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.
   - Each network ACL also includes a rule with rule number as asterisk *.
 If any of the numbered rule doesn’t match, it’s denies the traffic.
 You can't modify or remove this rule.